 The modalities for training include supervised clinical practice, didactic seminars, case conferences, inter-professional consultation, and team interactions.
 Fellows gain experience in CCP assessment, consultation/education, treatment, supervision, and research and are exposed to a wide range of psychological, developmental, and medical difficulties.
 The training experiences are graded, sequential, and graduated in complexity, moving from didactics, supervised practice, and observational learning to self-directed education and autonomous practice.
 The fellowship emphasizes a knowledge base and a set of foundational competencies (ethics, cultural diversity, professional development, and administration/ management) consistent with a specialty practice in Clinical Child Psychology.
 The training curriculum provides both a range and depth of learning experiences to ensure development of competency.
 Due to its unique geographical location and the blend of military & civilian training settings, the fellowship provides exposure to a rich array of cultural, individual, and role differences, including those based on: age, gender, race, ethnicity, culture, national origin, religion, sexual orientation, disability, and socioeconomic status.

-Training Settings Fellows spend 2 years (24 hours or more per week) in the Child and Family Psychology Clinic.
-The Child and Family Psychology Clinic is an outpatient specialty service within the Department of Psychology at TAMC.
-Averaging five thousand patient visits and more than seven hundred new referrals per year, the Child and Family Psychology Clinic offers service for a range of childhood disorders and family problems.
+Training Settings.
+Fellows spend 2 years (24 hours or more per week) in the Child and Adolescent Behavior Health Service (CABHS).
+CABHS is an outpatient specialty service within the Department of Behavioral Health at TAMC.
+CABHS offers service for a range of childhood disorders and family problems.
 During their primary rotation, fellows conduct evaluations/assessments, provide a variety of treatments, participate in team meetings, supervise junior-level trainees, conduct a scholarly research project, and lead team projects.

 Fellows also complete a year-long (12-16 hours per week) rotation in the Pediatric Outpatient Clinic, where they are supervised by a Pediatric Psychologist.
 During their rotation, Fellows are a part of an inter-professional team that treats children with a wide variety of medical illnesses.
 In addition to outpatient care, the rotation also encompasses inter-professional meetings (Morning Report, Grand Rounds, Multidisciplinary Rounds) and various specialty clinics (Adolescent Medicine, PICU, Pediatrics Ward, CF Clinic, Feeding Clinic).

-Military fellows spend a year (8-12 hours per week) working offsite, either at a public school or community site located on/near a local military installation.
-Civilian fellows spend a year (8-12 hours per week) working at one of the rural Community Health Centers that provide care to medically underserved populations.
+Fellows spend a year (8-12 hours per week) working offsite, either at a public school or community site located on/near a local military installation.
 These external rotations provide fellows with an opportunity to evaluate and treat childhood disorders in a nontraditional setting, and to gain further experience in community psychology as it pertains to clinical child psychology.